West Ham 4-1 Gent (agg: 5-2): Hammers come from behind to ease through | UEFA Europa Conference League

 What's next?

-West Ham play AZ Alkmaar in the semi-finals on Thursday 11 and 18 May, playing the first leg at home.
+West Ham face AZ Alkmaar in the semi-finals on Thursday 11 and 18 May, playing the first leg at home.